jaimetur/PhotoMigrator/help/6-other-features.md

   With this example, the Tool will look for all symbolic links within OUTPUT_FOLDER and if any is broken, the Tool will try to fix it finding the target of the symlink within the same OUTPUT_FOLDER structure.

+> [!TIP]
+> This is useful when you run the Tool using flag '-gcsa, --google-create-symbolic-albums' to create symbolic Albums instead of duplicate copies of the files contained on Albums.
+>
+> If you run the Tool with this flag and after that you rename original folders or change the folder structure of the OUTPUT_FOLDER, your symbolic links may be broken, and you will need to use this feature to fix them.

 # <span style="color:blue"> Folder Rename Content Based (Extra Feature)</span>
 - **From:** v2.0.0